 See the Transactions article for more details.

-For an outer application, an Exonum blockchain represents a key-value storage and an online transaction processing facility managing this storage.
+For an outer application, Exonum blockchain represents a key-value storage and an online transaction processing facility managing this storage.
 Its core functions are processing transactions, persisting data, and responding to read queries from external clients.

 Transactions are the main entity Exonum works with.
 A transaction represents an atomic patch that should be applied to the key-value storage.
 Transactions are authenticated with the help of public-key digital signatures.
 Transactions need to be verified and ordered before they are considered accepted / committed.
 Ordering is performed by the consensus algorithm; the algorithm is also responsible that only successfully verified transactions are committed.